Yacht crew houses and accommodation in Antibes

 Much like other popular yachting destinations around the world, finding dedicated crew accommodation in Antibes requires a certain degree of forward planning.
-As a ‘first-tier’ hiring port, you’ll need to act quickly to secure housing, or you could well miss out on the best places to stay!
+As a 'first-tier' hiring port, you’ll need to act quickly to secure housing ahead of your arrival, or you could well miss out on the best places to stay!

-Thankfully there are a number of accommodation options available to aspiring yacht crew in Antibes – you’ve just got to work out which of them is best suited to your needs.
+Thankfully there are a number of accommodation options available to yacht crew in Antibes, most of which are based around Port Vauban.
+Below, we break them down and provide local housing recommendations, helping you to work out which is best suited to your needs.

 Securing crew housing and accommodation in Antibes

-Accommodation in Antibes can be found in a range of places, including online, on websites such as yachtingpages.com; on the ground in local newspapers; and on notice boards in the town’s crew hangouts.
-If securing an individual place proves challenging, buddying up with other jobseekers creates the potential to book larger rooms and apartments that may have been unattainable previously.
+Dedicated crew accommodation can be found in a range of places, including online; on websites such as Yachtingpages.com; on the ground in local newspapers; and on notice boards in the town’s crew hangouts.
+If securing an place proves challenging, buddying up with other jobseekers creates the potential to book larger rooms and apartments that may have been unaffordable previously.

 Where do yacht crew stay in Antibes?

 There are a few very well known crew houses in Antibes, all providing at least partly dedicated housing for yacht crew, making them extremely popular.

 The majority offer Wi-Fi, computers, printers and washing facilities as standard, and many don’t require a deposit – each have their own policies on this.
 Regardless of where you stay, such accommodation provides an abundance of social and networking opportunities with fellow yachties, which could prove invaluable as you embark on your career.

 The Crew Grapevine is the accommodation of choice for many yachties settling in Antibes.
 It’s ideally located in the centre, near to the nightlife, shops and restaurants, and is run by Captain Jason and Chef Jennifer, who are proud yacht crew with a vast knowledge of the industry that they are only too happy to share.